- view as grid

 - view as list

-Larry Levitt’s January 2014 column looking “halftime” for ACA’s initial launch is now available on The JAMA Forum.
+Larry Levitt’s latest post on ACA implementation is now available on the JAMA Forum.

 JAMA Forum: After Supreme Court Ruling on the Health Care Law, Focus Turns to the States … and November